Mastercorp/StarCategorizer/README.md

 ## StarCategorizer 2.1.1

 StarCategorizer autocategorizes your games in your Steam library.
+You do not need to set your profile public!
 The games' Steam store genre is used as category ( + steam categories which you can choose on your own!).
 Your old categories are deleted, only your Favorites are saved.
 A backup is made from your old config file (called sharedconfig.vdf.bak)
 You don't need to set your profile status to public for this programm to work ;) The language of the categories depends on your steam website settings. ( https://store.steampowered.com/api/appdetails/?appids=220 you can check it here.
 Just click the link and see which language the text is written in. )
 You can join the Steamgroup here: http://steamcommunity.com/groups/StarCategorizer